Leadership 2020: 10 workforce trends + 10 critical leadership competencies

 - Knowledge Work and Skills Shortages: Three in four jobs will demand higher entry level qualifications as the demand for “knowledge workers” grows and the march towards a knowledge and service economy completes its course.
 Skills shortages will challenge growth and innovation, especially among STEM (science, technology, engineering and math) career workers.

 - Technology: One-third of all data will live in or pass through the cloud.
 Technology will connect employees, partners, clients and prospects, making collaboration, transparency and communication vital for success.
 Information will need to flow faster and in all directions.
+Robotics, machine learning and AI will impact labor markets and the skills demanded of its workers.

 - Sustainability: An organization’s lifespan will drop from 45 years to less than 10.
 To survive, organizations will need to be agile, innovative and demonstrate sustainable practices that are socially responsible.